Seven ways to stop worrying about exams

 From our archives

-It’s exam season.
-That time of the year when not just students but parents as well happen to be stressed.
+CBSE board exams are around the corner.
+It’s that time of the year when not just students but parents as well happen to be stressed.
 Despite everyone telling students not to worry, it is tough, in fact nearly impossible, not to be nervous.
 How to concentrate while studying when nervousness is at peak?
 How do we stop worrying about exams?

 Here are some ways which will help you to stop worrying: